Religion in Canada: 1960s and after

 English Canada also underwent secularization.
 The United Church of Canada, the country's largest Protestant denomination, became one of the most liberal major Protestant churches in the world.
 Flatt argues that in the 1960s Canada's rapid cultural changes led the United Church to end its evangelical programs and change its identity.
 It made revolutionary changes in its evangelistic campaigns, educational programs, moral stances, and theological image.
 However, membership declined sharply as the United Church affirmed a commitment to gay rights including marriage and ordination, and to the ordination of women.

-In 1971, Canada was 47% Catholic, 41% Protestant, 4% Other Religion and 4% Unaffilliated.
+In 1971, Canada was 47% Catholic, 41% Protestant, 4% other religion and 4% unaffiliated.

 Meanwhile, a strong current of evangelical Protestantism emerged.
 The largest groups are found in the Atlantic provinces and Western Canada, particularly in Alberta, Southern Manitoba and the Southern interior and Fraser Valley region of British Columbia, also known as the "Canadian Bible Belt", as well as parts of Ontario outside the Greater Toronto Area.
 The social environment is more conservative, somewhat more in line with that of the Midwestern and Southern United States, and same-sex marriage, abortion, and common-law relationships are less widely accepted.
 The evangelical movement has grown sharply after 1960, and increasingly influences public policy.
 Nevertheless, the overall proportion of evangelicals in Canada remains considerably lower than in the United States, and the polarization much less intense.
 There are very few evangelicals in Quebec and in the largest urban areas, which are generally secular, although there are several congregations above 1000 members in most large cities.